BGP/MPLS L3 VPN

 Configuring Route Targets

-Configuring Import / Export Route-maps
+Configuring Import and Export Route Maps

 Complete the following steps:

-1. Configure terminal.
+Configure the terminal.

 switch# configure terminal